Tonyhuiii/MLCOE-Tensorflow-/README.md

 ## To do list
 Part 1 (Dec.
 15, 2022)
 ● Tensorflow implementation of SSSD<sup>S4</sup>  (Finished on Nov.19)&#x2705;.
-Train and test on mujoco dataset with 90% RM in orginal config_SSSDSA.json.
+Train and test on mujoco dataset with 90% RM in orginal config_SSSDS4.json.
 | Original paper | Pytorch code | Tensorflow code |
 | :----:| :----: | :----: |
 | 1.90(3)e-3 | [1.76e-3](figures/test_pytorch.png) | [1.67e-3](figures/test_tf.png) |

-● Tensorflow implementation of CSDI
+● Tensorflow implementation of CSDI   (Finished code on Nov.26, but have the bug keras optimizier didn't work, the loss didn't decrease!!!!)

 Part 2 Bonus question 1 (Jan.
 7, 2023) (if possible)